prince1111/Introducing-Methods/README.md

 String myString = getWord("the quick brown fox jumped", 3);
 ```

 should result in the variable myString taking on the value of "fox".
-If the requested index is out of bounds your method should return an empty String "".
+If the requested index is out of bounds your method should return an empty `String` "".

-Modfiy your main loop to use this new method and allow the user to pick an arbitrary word to extract from your input String.
+Modfiy your main loop to use this new method and allow the user to pick an arbitrary word to extract from your input `String`.

 Finally:
 1. [**Commit**][ref-commit] your changes.
 Use the commit message "Finish exercise 3."